OluwadareLab/HiCARN/README.md

 ```bash
 $ python HiCARN_[1 or 2]_Train.py
 ```
 This function will output .pytorch checkpoint files containing the trained weights.
 During validation, if the highest SSIM score is attained, then the weights of that epoch will be saved as `bestg`.
 There will be multiple `bestg` checkpoint files during a single training.
+Once training is complete after the full set of epochs, a `finalg` checkpoint file will be created.
+We used the `finalg` checkpoint files for our predictions.

-* For HiCARN-1:
+After training HiCARN-2, a `finald` checkpoint file will be generated.
+This contains the weights for the HiCARN-2 discriminator and is not used in predictions.
 ___________________
 ## Predicting